-- (a) Easy to Form: Any ten adult members can voluntarily form an association and get it registered with the Registrar of Cooperative Societies.
-The registration is very simple and it does not require much legal formalities. - (b) Limited Liability: The liability of the members of the cooperative societies is limited upto their capital contribution.
+- (b) Limited Liability: The liability of the members of the cooperative societies is limited upto their capital contribution.
 They are not personally liable for the debt of the society. - (c) Open Membership: Any competent like-minded person can join the cooperative society any time he likes.
 There is no restriction on the grounds of caste, creed, gender, colour etc. The time of entry and exit is also generally kept open. - (d) State Assistance: The need for country's growth has necessitated the growth of the economic status of the weaker sections.
 Therefore, cooperative societies always get assistance in the forms of loans, grants, subsidies etc. from the state as well as Central Government. - (e) Stable Life: The cooperative society enjoys the benefit of perpetual succession.
-The death, resignation, insolvency of any member does not affect the existence of the society because of its separate legal status. - (f) Tax Concession: To encourage people to form cooperative societies, the government generally provides tax concessions and exemptions which keep on changing from time to time. - (g) Democratic Management: The cooperative societies are managed by the Managing Committee, which is elected by the members.
+The death, resignation, insolvency of any member does not affect the existence of the society because of its separate legal entity. - (f) Tax Concession: To encourage people to form co-operative societies the government generally provides tax concessions and exemptions, which keep on changing from time to time. - (g) Democratic Management: The cooperative societies are managed by the Managing Committee, which is elected by the members.
 The members decide their own rules and regulations within the limits set by the law.